samarthraj11/first-code/README.md

 # first-code
-this is the first repo
+write any thing in this as ur first contribution.